forier/podtxt-docs/android-permissions-guide.md

-# 🤖 Android Runtime Permissions Implementation Guide
+# 🤖 Android Permissions & Justifications Implementation Guide

 ## Overview

-This guide provides comprehensive information about implementing Android runtime permissions in your app, including the required manifest entries, best practices, and user experience considerations.
+This guide provides comprehensive information about implementing Android runtime permissions using the permission_handler package for Flutter/hybrid apps, including the required manifest entries, specific justifications, and runtime permission management.

+**Key Approach:**
+- Use the permission_handler package for runtime permissions management
+- Justifications are displayed via a dialog before the request
+- Permissions are only requested when needed (runtime) and are optional if not a core part of the feature
+- Does not ask for location, unless the feature is added in the future

 ## Required Manifest Entries